 will reduce costs by removing the added mark-up for processing or storage.

 Al Mac’s will be open 7

-lunch and dinner and on Friday and Saturday extending its hours on opening at
+breakfast and lunch and on Friday and Saturday extending its hours on opening at

 7:00 a.m. and closing at 4:00 a.m., offering full breakfast to